12714 Alkimos: Orbit and classification

 It orbits the Sun at a distance of 5.0–5.4 AU once every 12 years (4,370 days; semi-major axis of 5.23 AU).
 Its orbit has an eccentricity of 0.04 and an inclination of 10° with respect to the ecliptic.
 The body's observation arc begins with its first observation at the La Silla Observatory in February 1990, or 14 months prior to its official discovery observation at Palomar.

 Physical characteristics

-Alkimos is an assumed C-type asteroid, while most larger Jupiter trojans are D-types.
+Alkimos is an assumed C-type asteroid, while larger Jupiter trojans are D-types.